GrahamDoskoch/GrahamDoskoch/README.md

-I'm Graham, a second-year graduate student working at the [Center for Gravitational Waves and Cosmology](https://gwac.wvu.edu/) in the Department of Physics and Astronomy at West Virginia University.
+I'm Graham, a third-year PhD student working at the [Center for Gravitational Waves and Cosmology](https://gwac.wvu.edu/) in the Department of Physics and Astronomy at West Virginia University.
 My research centers on pulsars, rotating radio transients and gravitational wave detection using pulsar timing arrays - in particular, [NANOGrav](http://nanograv.org/) and the [IPTA](http://ipta4gw.org/).

 I'm currently working on:
  - Assembling the dataset for the IPTA's third data release